Polish coins and banknotes

-Current Polish coins and banknotes issued by the National Bank of Poland.
+The following coins and banknotes are currently issued by the National Bank of Poland.

 Coins

 Although some of the coins were minted as early as 1990, they were not released until January 1, 1995, when the złoty was redenominated after hyperinflation was harnessed.
 There are 100 grosz (gr) to one złoty (zł).

 Mintage

 Special issue 5zł coins

 These special issue coins have value and are intended for general circulation.